SciML/DifferentialEquations.jl/README.md

 # Using the package

 To install the package, use `Pkg.clone("https://github.com/ChrisRackauckas/DifferentialEquations.jl")` inside the Julia REPL.
 To load the package, use the command `using DifferentialEquations`.
-To understand the package in more detail, check out the examples in [test\](test\).
+To understand the package in more detail, check out the examples in [test/](test/).

 # Current Supported Equations
 * PDE Solvers